High Jump Approach Importance, About 90%.

 - The slingshot shooter sees the target.
-The high jumper sees the crossbar.
+Additionally, the high jumper sees the crossbar.

 - The slingshot shooter pulls the band back to create energy.
-The high jumper approaches takeoff with speed to create energy.
+Moreover, the high jumper approaches takeoff with speed to create energy.

 - The slingshot shooter uses the arms to angle the energy release to hit the target.
-The high jumper takes so many steps and angles the body for the takeoff spot.
+Also, the high jumper takes so many steps and angles the body for the takeoff spot.

 - The slingshot shooter lets go to release the energy.
-The high jumper blocks hard to release the energy.
+Likewise, the high jumper blocks hard to release the energy.

 - The slingshot shooter hits the target.
-The high jumper clears the crossbar.
+The high jumper clears the crossbar too.

-Here are the projectile directory factors and its relationship to the high jump approach elements.
+Here are the projectile directory factors and their relationship to the high jump approach elements.

 - Gravity. gravity isn’t changed by anything other than more mass.

-- Air Resistance. approach speed, getting a rhythm, using great wheels.
+- Air Resistance is affected by approach speed, getting a rhythm, using great wheels.

-- The speed of Release. approach speed, getting a rhythm, using great wheels.
+- The speed of Release is influenced by approach speed, getting a rhythm, using great wheels.

-- The height of Release. approach speed, getting a rhythm, using great wheels, running tall, penultimate step, ultimate step, foot plant, leaning back, body position at foot plant, leaning into the curve, dorsiflex, blocking, spin, starting the curve, leaning into the curve.
+- The height of Release is related to the approach speed, getting a rhythm, using great wheels, running tall, penultimate step, ultimate step, foot plant, leaning back, body position at foot plant, leaning into the curve, dorsiflex, blocking, spin, starting the curve, leaning into the curve.

 Successful Elements Of The High Jump Approach.